 A point eloquently made by Thomas Homer Dixon in The Ingenuity Gap is that complex systems can collapse unpredictably and catastrophically without warning — that is, they can be fragile (see this article on resilience).
 Dixon illustrates the point with a true story about an airline crash.
 One engine’s fan blade had been manufactured with tiny flaws.
 Only after years of use did these flaws grow into tiny cracks, missed by regular maintenance inspections.
 After thousands more rotations, the cracks became fatal and, all of a sudden, a very good flying machine was experiencing catastrophic failure.
 Furthermore, the problem defeated all of the airplane’s safety redundancies.
 This left the pilots with no control over the plane and even people conferring with them on the ground could not help.
 Under the stress of the situation, further systems were also put under stress, such as the ability for the pilots to cooperate, stay calm, etc. In the end, the pilots claimed incredible luck in being able to crash land the plane, losing only a portion of the plane’s hundreds of passengers.

 This crash was the product of many, tiny, but interrelated variables going wrong at the same time.
-It doesn’t happen often, but when it does, it’s not good (2016 U.S. Presidential Election apply here?).
+It doesn’t happen often, but when it does, it’s not good (2016 U.S. Presidential Election of a psychopath apply here?).
 The same can be said of the variables represented by the list above on causes of collapse.
 The question is not whether to do something about them, but how.
-Even if one does not believe that one or more of those variables are happening, there will be plenty of variables left over to make possible the collapse of our society at some degree of severity.
-This might range from the collapse of native american societies from disease and genocide to Rwanda style collapse to Detroit (or Spain or Greece) to the Great Depression.
+Even if one does not believe all of these are occurring, there will be plenty left over to cause societal collapse at some degree of severity.
+This might range from the types of collapse experienced by Native American peoples from disease and genocide to Rwanda style collapse to Detroit (or Spain or Greece) to the Great Depression.
 Collapse can happen quickly or slowly and end with total or partial collapse.
-For example, in the space of 60 years, Easter Islanders went from the production of their largest statue to cannibalism, military coup, and a new Island religion (the “Bird Man Cult”) within about 60 years.
+For example, in the space of 60 years, Easter Islanders went from the production of their largest statue (think largest building) to cannibalism, a military coup, and a new Island religion (the “Bird Man Cult”).